-“That’s a very unsuitable name,” the colonel interjected.
+“That’s a very unsuitable name,” the oberst interjected.
 He stooped slightly so he was at eye-level with Kirill and let out a sigh.
 “How about ‘Kovich’?
 Doesn’t that sound better?”

-The boy lifted his head and met the colonel’s eyes.
+The boy lifted his head and met the oberst’s eyes.